tlsnotary/tlsn/crates/notary/server/README.md

 docker run --init -p 127.0.0.1:7047:7047 -v <your folder path>:/root/.notary-server/fixture/notary notary-server:local
 ```

-## Configuration
+### Configuration

-- The Notary Server can be configured using three methods: a configuration file, command-line interface (CLI) arguments, and environment variables.
+The notary server can be configured using three methods: a configuration file, command-line interface (CLI) arguments, and environment variables.
 These methods provide flexibility in how you set up and run the server.

 1. Configuration File - By default, the server looks for a config.yaml file in the `notary/server/config/` directory.
-This file contains all the configurable settings for the server.
+This file contains all the configurable settings for the server, e.g.
-   - Example:
    ```yaml
    server:
      name: "notary-server"